HomeEconomyBusinessPatanjali Foods shares dip as SC bars ayurvedic advertisements

 Why SC barred Patanjali Foods Advertisements ?

-The Supreme Court's ban on Patanjali advertisements stems from allegations by the Indian Medical Association regarding disparagement of conventional .
+The Supreme Court's ban on Patanjali advertisements stems from allegations by the Indian Medical Association regarding disparagement of conventional medicine.
 The court rebuked Patanjali for reneging on its promise not to make unsubstantiated medicinal claims in ads.
-Furthermore, the court contemplated initiating of court proceedings against Patanjali, prompting the company to justify its actions.
+Furthermore, the court contemplated initiating contempt of court proceedings against Patanjali, prompting the company to justify its actions.

 Ramdev, in defense, refuted accusations of undermining traditional medicine and accused certain doctors of propagandizing against it, despite its widespread popularity in India.
-The Indian Medical Association presented evidence to the court indicating that Patanjali continued publishing newspaper ads claiming to offer permanent solutions for ailments like blood pressure, , and diabetes, alongside its array of personal care and Ayurvedic products.
+The Indian Medical Association presented evidence to the court indicating that Patanjali continued publishing newspaper ads claiming to offer permanent solutions for ailments like blood pressure, asthma, and diabetes, alongside its array of personal care and Ayurvedic products.

 The BuckStopper Reporter